eora-ai/inferoxy/README.md

 - Automatic batching
 - Model versioning

-## Alternatives

-There are several alternatives:
-- triton
-- mlflow
-- airflow
-- kfserving

-The detailed comparison you can find [here](comparisons)

 ## Requirements
 You can run Inferoxy locally on a single machine or [k8s](https://kubernetes.io/) cluster.
 For run Inferoxy, you should have a minimum **4GB RAM**.